joanseg/The-Positioning-Manual/chapters/09-Managing-the-Fear.md

 I'm not recommending wild or indiscriminate risk-taking.
 I'm simply recommending you do your homework on how best to specialize (again, Chapter 12 has more on this), gather enough evidence to validate your decision, and then take assertive action on that decision.

 If you're not currently in the position to make this kind of change to your business, of course that's OK.
-Your focus instead should be taking smaller risks and smaller forms of assertive action, perhaps around increasing rates or profitability.
+Your focus instead should be taking smaller risks and smaller forms of assertive action, perhaps around increasing rates or profitability within your current generalist market position.

 ## Suggestions for cultivating courage